Tel: +44 (0) 7770 923511

 http://www.samhofman.co.uk.
 Sam was at school with my kids and has forged his way as a pro.
 His style is contemporary still life.
 Wonderfully controlled and understated.
 Really quite amazing.

-http://www.barbaradallangelophotography.com/ I met Barbara at the TPOTY exhibition this year as she was another of the exhibitors.
+http://www.barbaradallangelophotography.com/ I met Barbara at the TPOTY exhibition a few years back as she was another of the exhibitors.
 Some gloriously subtle and serene images on her site.

-Boys and their toys, we just love our gear, and it is amazing how it mounts up over the years.
+It is amazing how it mounts up over the years.
 Whilst it all helps to achieve difficult to capture images (everything about camera equipment is a compromise) there is nothing more satisfying than capturing a great image on the most basic kit.
-However just in case, I have accumulated about 30kg of it!
+However just in case that doesn’t work, I have accumulated about 30kg of it!

 Canon EOS 1DX (superb camera)